osisoft/Edge-Data-Store-Docs/content/modbus/shared-content/content/configuration/data-source.md

 You cannot manually modify Modbus TCP data source configurations.
 You must use the REST endpoints to add or edit the configuration.

-To configure the Modbus TCP data source, follow these steps:
+To configure the Modbus TCP data source:

 1. Using any text editor, create a file that contains a Modbus TCP data source in JSON format.